There are hundreds of monitoring platforms out there. What is unique about Cloudaware?

 Organize monitoring and utilization data by business unit

-Monitor both physical and cloud environment using the same monitoring infrastructure
+Monitor both cloud and on-prem environments using the same monitoring infrastructure

 Our unified monitoring platform can monitor traditional infrastructure that resides in the cloud or in a physical data center, as well as AWS "Appliances" where agents cannot be installed.